thegetty/ancient-glass/content/catalogue/a_vessels/i_ancient/2_cast_rotary/3_mosaic/1_millefiori/cat-92.md

 ## Description

-The bowl has a flaring lip, conical, cyma recta body, and flat bottom; stands on a splayed, circular ring-base, formed by a single revolt of an applied coil of glass.
+The bowl has a flaring lip; conical, cyma recta body; and flat bottom.
+It stands on a splayed, circular ring-base formed by a single revolution of an applied coil of glass.

-The vessel is made of discoid mosaic tesserae, in florets of the following types:

-A central white rod surrounded in turn by a purple and another purple with two rows of white rods in it, 10 in the interior row and 20 in the exterior.

-A central greenish-gray rod surrounded by six trapezoidal petals outlined in white, which is set in a purple layer.
+The vessel is made of discoid mosaic tesserae, in florets of the following types: (1) a central white rod surrounded in turn by a purple and another purple with two rows of white rods in it, 10 in the interior row and 20 in the exterior; (2) a central greenish-gray rod surrounded by six trapezoidal petals outlined in white, set in a purple layer.

-One tessera on the rim, as for decorative highlight: thin, wavy, yellow stripes in a thick, translucent green layer.
+One tessera on the rim, as decorative highlight: thin, wavy, yellow stripes in a thick, translucent green layer.
 The coil of the base is ribbon mosaic comprising parallel layers of white and purple glass.

 ## Comments and Comparanda